Wisconsin Wild Ginseng Program

 - Only in accordance with all other Wisconsin wild ginseng laws found in s.
 29.611, Wisconsin Statutes and ch.
 NR 28, Wisconsin Administrative Code

-When harvesting wild ginseng, harvesters shall plant all of the seeds from the harvested plants in the vicinity of the parent plants in a way that will encourage their germination and growth.
+When harvesting wild ginseng, harvesters must plant all of the seeds from the harvested plants in the vicinity of the parent plants in a way that will encourage their germination and growth.
 Wild seed may not be sold or transported away from the site of the parent plant.
 This helps to keep the wild ginseng population secure for future generations.

 For a summary of Wisconsin's wild ginseng laws see: